chorobikmichal/Random_Forest_Classification/README.md

 # Random Forest Classification

-This is a random forest classification program which can predict based on user's salary and age how likely they are to purchase a car
+This program uses the random forest classification algorithm to predict if someone will purchase a car based on their age and salary.
+The data being analysed was gathered from a social network after a car sale add campaign.

 ## Training Set Visualized
 ![random_forest_classificationtrain](https://user-images.githubusercontent.com/24882037/43734465-d994c7f2-9985-11e8-9871-7601db45f841.png)